danielfrg/danielfrg.com/content/blog/2018/08/dota-openai.md

+---
-Title: My thoughts on Dota OpenAI Five
+title: My thoughts on Dota OpenAI Five
-Slug: thoughts-dota-openai-five
+slug: thoughts-dota-openai-five
-Date: 2018-08-14 17:12
-Tags: Dota,Open AI
+date: 2018-08-14T17:12:00Z
+tags: ["Dota", "Open AI"]
-Author: Daniel Rodriguez
+author: Daniel Rodriguez
+---

 Very few times I have been more excited about a AI/ML thing/event/paper/whatever as I was about the recent [OpenAI Five benchmark](https://blog.openai.com/openai-five-benchmark/) vs a team of Dota Casters/Pro Players/Ex Pro players.